daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ![](assets/exemplars_experiment_02_09_2023_16_54_32.png)

 **Figure 1**.
 Identifying the most persistent points in each leaf cluster - the "exemplars".
 These represent the cluster "hearts" around which the ultimate cluster formed.

-This data corresponds to the `experiment_02_09_2023_16_54_32` folder.
+* The above data corresponds to `experiment_02_09_2023_16_54_32`
 * See [hdbscan docs](https://hdbscan.readthedocs.io/en/latest/soft_clustering_explanation.html#distance-based-membership) for more information on exemplars